Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Cycles on unitary RZ-spaces

-\begin{prop} Let $E/E_0$ be a quadratic étale algebra and let $U:=U(\mbX_{E/E_0/\mbQ_p,(0,n)})$ (resp.\! $K$) denote the group of $E$-linear quasi-isogenies (resp.\! automorphisms) of the framing object that preserve the polarization.
+\begin{prop} The functor $\mcN_{E/E_0/K,(0,n)}$ is representable by a formal scheme which is étale over $\Spf \mcO_{\breve E}$.
+Let $U:=U(\mbX_{E/E_0/K,(0,n)})$ (resp.\! $H$) denote the group of $E$-linear quasi-isogenies (resp. isomorphisms) of the framing object that preserve the polarization.
 Then there is an $U$-equivariant isomorphism of formal schemes